PrefectHQ/prefect/docs/getting-started/quickstart.md

     )
 ```

-Prefect is designed to make it simple for you to store you code in a variety of remote locations.
+You can store your flow code in a variety of remote locations.
 In this example, we use a GitHub repository, but you could use a Docker image or cloud provider storage.
+Read more [here]/guides/prefect-deploy/#creating-work-pool-based-deployments).

 !!! note
     In the example above, we use an existing GitHub repository.